nash-ye/bbresolutions/readme.txt

 Developers can contribute to the source code on the [Github Repository](https://github.com/nash-ye/bbResolutions).

 == Changelog ==

+= 0.2.2 =
+* Fix Bug: bbPress & BuddyPress codes didn't loaded in some cases.

 = 0.2 =
 * Add the Arabic language.